 As discussed in Note 10, the Responsible Entity manages the cash flow interest rate risk of the Scheme by using a floating-to-fixed interest rate derivative.
 On 8 September 2017, the Scheme entered into an interest rate swap derivative with a face value of \$10,450,000, fixed interest rate of 2.36% p.a. and an expiry date of 8 September 2022.
-Upon expiration, the swap facility was not renewed.
+The fair value of the interest rate swap liability as at 30 June 2022 was \$28,553, as determined by Suncorp using a mark-to-market valuation methodology.